imtoori/CountryCodePicker/README.md

       ));

  ```
-> Note: Your onChnaged function can be any function of the type shown below:
+> Note: Your onChanged function can be any function of the type shown below:

 ```dart
 (CElement)->dynamic